chipsalliance/verible/README.md

 #### Token Stream

-The lexer partitions a text buffer into a sequence of tokens with annotations (token stream). `verilog_syntax --printtokens` shows the tokens that feeds into the parser, and `--printrawtokens` to shows all tokens including whitespaces, comments, and attributes.
+The lexer partitions a text buffer into a sequence of tokens with annotations (token stream). `verible-verilog-syntax --printtokens` shows the tokens that feeds into the parser, and `--printrawtokens` to shows all tokens including whitespaces, comments, and attributes.

 For example, the following code: